Possession for Sales a Controlled Substance - HS 11351

 Retain a Defense Lawyer

 At Cron, Israels & Stark, one of our adept criminal defense lawyers will meet with you to discuss the best defense strategy for your case.
+Further, you might be eligible for a drug court.

 Questions that will be addressed will include the arrest procedure, Fourth Amendment on searches and seizures, evidence and how it was gathered, was the warrant carried out correctly, did the authorities have probable cause for search, and any other pertinent facts that could lead to the possibility of challenging any of the evidence against you.